opensearch-project/project-website/_posts/2023-08-29-what-in-the-ml-is-going-on-around-here.md

 }
 ```

 Why did this call have to be so short and the other ones so long?
-The answer is that while we refer to these as "pre-trained models", there's a lot of those out there and they're not specific to OpenSearch.
-OpenSearch happens to have a handful of models that it supports out of the box, so if one of these fits your requirements you can probably save a lot of time using one of these.
+The answer is that while we refer to these as "pre-trained models," there's a lot of those out there and they're not specific to OpenSearch.
+OpenSearch happens to have a handful of models that it supports out of the box.
+If one of them fits your requirements, you can save time by using it.
 Check out our list of [supported pre-trained models](https://opensearch.org/docs/latest/ml-commons-plugin/pretrained-models/#supported-pretrained-models).

 Moving forward I think I'll stick with a pre-trained model.
 I'm going to delete all my tasks and models and model groups and start again now that we've learned a few lessons.